noirscape/SwitchGuideOLD/sdcard.md

 6. Copy `hbmenu.nro` to the root of your SD card.
 7. Make a folder called `switch` on the root of your SD card.
 8. Copy `checkpoint.nro` to the `switch` folder.
+9. In the `atmosphere` folder on your SD card, place `hbl.nsp`.
-9. In the `atmosphere` folder on your SD card, make a folder called `kips`.
+10. In the `atmosphere` folder on your SD card, make a folder called `kips`.
-10. In the `kips` folder, place `sys-ftpd.kip`
+11. In the `kips` folder, place `sys-ftpd.kip`.
-11. In the `bootloader` folder .
+12. In the `bootloader` folder on your SD card, place `hekate_ipl.ini`.
-12. Safely remove your microSD card and plug it back in your Switch.
+13. Safely remove your microSD card and plug it back in your Switch.

 ---